Jeevakathir005/M1_HotelBillingManagement_Utility/1_Requirement/README.md

 Features

-1 Architecture of this project is very simple and easy to understand the code .
+1 Architecture of this project is very simple and easy to understand the code.
 2 Add new bills : add new data into file with name customer number and amount to be paid.
 3 View list of bills : Lists all hotel billing records.
-4 Modify bills : edit the quantity .
+4 Modify bills : edit the quantity.
-5 View payment :shows amount to be paid .
+5 View payment :shows amount to be paid.

 ## SWOT ANALYSIS